Provision your Amazon Sidewalk Device#

 The Hello Neighbor example depends on AWS resources created using AWS CloudFormation.
 In the graphic below, green indicates the resources created by the CloudFormation script and yellow indicates the resources strictly associated with a device.
 The red arrows show the flow of information before an action can be performed on the cloud side.

-Sidewalk SDK
+Sidewalk SDKSidewalk SDK

 Even with helpful task aggregator tools like CloudFormation, many steps are involved with the process to create and interlink these resources.
 Silicon Labs provides Sidewalk developers with a tool to rapidly accomplish these tasks for our example applications.